zacchaeus-compson/Metabarcoding-from-microbes-to-mammals/README.md

 # Metabarcoding-from-microbes-to-mammals
-This repository includes all metadata, R code, and XXX for the systematic review article, "Metabarcoding from microbes to mammals: comprehensive bioassessment on a global scale."
+This repository includes all metadata, R code, and supplementary material for the systematic review article, "Metabarcoding from microbes to mammals: comprehensive bioassessment on a global scale."